Shuraa Tax Accounting & Auditing

 Under UAE Tax Law, entities liable for corporate tax, referred to as “taxable persons,” encompass the following:

-• UAE companies and other corporate entities established and operated within the UAE.
+• UAE companies and other corporate entities are established and operated within the UAE.

-• Individuals conducting business or commercial activities within the UAE, subject to forthcoming Cabinet Decision regulations.
+• Individuals conducting business or commercial activities within the UAE are subject to the forthcoming Cabinet Decision regulations.

 • Foreign legal entities with a Permanent Establishment in the UAE are known as non-resident juridical persons.